EntilZha/PyFunctional/docs/index.rst

 Documentation
 -------------
-The best place to see examples of `ScalaFunctional` usage is on the project's github readme page at `github.com/EntilZha/ScalaFunctional <https://github.com/EntilZha/ScalaFunctional>`_.
-The docs on this site are primarily meant to give comprehensive documentation of every public function and API in `ScalaFunctional`.
+The best place to see examples of `PyFunctional` usage is on the project's github readme page at `github.com/EntilZha/PyFunctional <https://github.com/EntilZha/PyFunctional>`_.
+The docs on this site are primarily meant to give comprehensive documentation of every public function and API in `PyFunctional`.
 Its secondary purpose is to document internal methods to make development easier for maintainers and contributors.